By Team Members & Pelvic Floor Physiotherapists – Talia Diamond & Munira Hudani

 Pelvic floor physiotherapists can cure any incontinence… and kegels may not be the answer for everyone!
 But if they are right for you, a pelvic floor physiotherapist can make sure you are performing them correctly.
 Kegels don’t work if they’re not performed properly!

-- Treat or prevent the furthering of a pelvic organ prolapse
+- Treat or prevent pelvic organ prolapse

 The trauma on the pelvic floor due to carrying and then delivering your baby can cause a pelvic organ prolapse.
 This is basically when your organs start to descend down into your vagina… and no, this is not a joke, it happens often!
 Many women are actually unaware they have a prolapse, often until they begin to feel symptoms such as a bulging through their vagina.